Noor-ol-Ain: History of the tiara

-The Noor-ul-Ain is the principal diamond mounted in a tiara of the same name made for Iranian Empress Farah Pahlavi's wedding to Shah Mohammad Reza Pahlavi in 1958.
+The Noor-ol-Ain is the principal pink diamond mounted in a tiara of the same name made for Iranian Empress Farah Pahlavi's wedding to Shah Mohammad Reza Pahlavi in 1958.
 The tiara was designed by Harry Winston.
 It is a modern design, featuring 324 pink, yellow, and white diamonds set in platinum.
 It is said to weigh around 2 kg.
 The tiara forms part of the Iranian crown jewels, held at the National Treasury of Iran in the Central Bank in Tehran.

 It is a Type IIa diamond.